istng/instagram-feed/README.md

   - Fix date not found on posts error, patched but not fixed
   - Fix _page not found_ from instagram, patched but not fixed
 - General upgrades:
-  - Investigate alternative solutions to `selenium`
+  - Optimize the usage of `instaloader`

 Feel free to ask me any questions or make any suggestions.